From our private database of 37,500+ case briefs...

 Facts

 Atlantic Cement Co.
-(Atlantic) (defendant) is a cement plant in the Hudson River valley.
-Its surrounding neighbors (Boomer) (plaintiffs) brought suit alleging that the pollution Atlantic produces as a byproduct of its operation is a nuisance and causes damage to the plaintiffs’ properties.
-Special term determined that this situation is a nuisance.
+(Atlantic) (defendant) was a cement plant in the Hudson River Valley.
+Its surrounding neighbors, including Boomer (the neighbors) (plaintiffs) brought suit alleging that the pollution Atlantic produced as a byproduct of its operation was a nuisance and caused damage to the neighbors’ properties.
+The court at special term determined that this situation was a nuisance.
 Temporary damages were awarded, but an injunction was denied.
-The plaintiffs appealed to the Appellate Division, which upheld the special term’s ruling.
-The plaintiffs petitioned for certiorari to the Court of Appeals of New York.
+The neighbors appealed to New York's appellate division, which upheld the special term’s ruling.
+The neighbors petitioned for certiorari to the New York Court of Appeals.

 Rule of Law